Severe Weather Statement issued for Benton by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-03 16:29:00 EDT Expires: 2022-08-03 17:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: La Porte; Pulaski; Starke A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM EDT/415 PM CDT/ FOR WESTERN PULASKI...STARKE AND SOUTHWESTERN LA PORTE COUNTIES At 429 PM EDT/329 PM CDT/, severe thunderstorms were located along a line extending from 6 miles southwest of Kingsford Heights to Rensselaer, moving east at 25 mph.
+Effective: 2022-08-07 14:13:00 EDT Expires: 2022-08-07 15:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Jasper; Porter A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 200 PM CDT FOR SOUTHERN PORTER AND NORTHERN JASPER COUNTIES At 113 PM CDT, a severe thunderstorm was located over Wheatfield, moving east at 40 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Knox, North Judson, Francesville, Hamlet, Medaryville, La Crosse, Lomax, English Lake, Denham, Brems, Toto, Clarks, San Pierre, Grovertown and Bass Lake.
+Locations impacted include DeMotte, Hebron, Wheatfield, Roselawn, Kouts, Dunns Bridge, Baileys Corner, Stoutsburg and Fair Oaks.
+Including the following interstate Indiana I-65 between mile markers 225 and 232.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 weather.gov

-Effective: 2022-08-03 14:50:00 CDT Expires: 2022-08-03 15:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Ford; Iroquois; Kankakee; Livingston A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM CDT FOR SOUTHEASTERN LIVINGSTON...EASTERN KANKAKEE...FORD...NORTHWESTERN IROQUOIS AND SOUTHWESTERN LAKE COUNTIES At 249 PM CDT, severe thunderstorms were located along a line extending from near Lowell to near Martinton to 6 miles west of Paxton, moving east at 20 mph.
+Effective: 2022-08-07 14:03:00 EDT Expires: 2022-08-07 14:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Lake; Newton A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 115 PM CDT FOR NORTHERN NEWTON AND SOUTHERN LAKE COUNTIES At 103 PM CDT, a severe thunderstorm was located near Hebron, moving east at 25 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Kankakee, Lowell, Gibson City, Momence, Gilman, Clifton, Chatsworth, Onarga, Grant Park, St. Anne, Chebanse, Piper City, Ashkum, Aroma Park, Hopkins Park, Martinton, Crescent City, Danforth, Sun River Terrace and Melvin.
-This includes...
-Kankakee Community College and Kankakee County Fairgrounds and Speedway.
-Including the following interstate I-57 between mile markers 271 and 311.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+Locations impacted include Lowell, Lake Village, Roselawn, Lake Dalecarlia, Shelby, Schneider, Sumava Resorts and Thayer.
+Including the following interstate Indiana I-65 between mile markers 233 and 243.
+TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0